nfmcclure/tensorflow_cookbook/03_Linear_Regression/01_Using_the_Matrix_Inverse_Method/readme.md

 # Using the Matrix Inverse Method

-Here we implement solving 2D linear regression via the matrix inverse method in Tensorflow.
+Here we implement solving 2D linear regression via the matrix inverse method in TensorFlow.

 # Model